tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

 * **WAPT WUA**
   WAPT allows to manage the Windows Updates on your endpoints.

 * **advanced reporting for corporate teams**.
-This reporting completes the operational reporting already available in the WAPT console;
-  reports are designed to help WAPT operators demonstrate their efficacy with WAPT for insuring a greater level of security and conformity for their networks, systems, software and applications.
+  This reporting completes the operational reporting already available in the WAPT console; reports help WAPT operators demonstrate their efficacy with WAPT for insuring a greater level of security and conformity for their networks, systems, software and applications.